 The nasal septum plays an essential role in proper breathing and nasal comfort.
 When the septum becomes compromised or damaged, a person can develop a number of disruptive and even painful symptoms.
 A common form of septal compromise is a septal perforation or a hole in the nasal septum.
-At Lee Ann M. Klausner, M.D., PLLC in New York, NY, double board-certified female facial plastic surgeon Dr. Lee Ann Klausner performs advanced septal perforation repair to restore the function and appearance of the nose and improve the patient’s overall comfort and quality of life.
+At Klausner Institute in New York, NY, double board-certified female facial plastic surgeon Dr. Lee Ann Klausner performs advanced septal perforation repair to restore the function and appearance of the nose and improve the patient’s overall comfort and quality of life.
 Review the information below to better understand if your nasal problems may be associated with a septal perforation, and learn more about how septal perforation repair works.

 What is a septal perforation?